-RadarScope is a great app for your phone or laptop (available for Android, Apple Mac and iPhone, and Microsoft) that helps you stay in-tune with real-time storm tracking to find property owners in immediate need of repairs.
+Available for desktop and mobile, RadarScope is a great app that provides real-time storm tracking that can be used to identify property owners in immediate need of repairs.

-RadarScope could be used, for example, to quickly see exactly where hail fell and how much.
-Paired with Reonomy owner contact information, you can be in-touch with the right owner in a matter of minutes, if not seconds.
+For example, RadarScope could be used to quickly pinpoint where hail fell and how much.
+Paired with Reonomy’s owner contact information, you could be in touch with the right prospects in a matter of minutes.

-Other storm-tracking apps to consider are HailTrace, Hurricane Pro, StormEye, and AccuWeather.
+Other storm-tracking apps to consider include HailTrace, Hurricane Pro, StormEye, and AccuWeather.

 First Aid by American Red Cross

-The First Aid app by American Red Cross gives those on any job site a bevy of accessible tips and information for dealing with potential medical emergencies, with step-by-step instructions on how to handle certain situations.
+The First Aid app by American Red Cross provides a wealth of tips and practical information for dealing with potential medical emergencies, as well as step-by-step instructions on how to handle certain situations.

 Using this mobile app is a great way to ensure that all team members of your roofing business are showing up to the job site well informed and prepared.